carbon-language/carbon-lang/llvm/docs/JITLink.rst

       This allows JITLink to remove unreachable symbols / content, including overridden weak and redundant ODR definitions.

    #.
-Run post-prune passes
+Run post-prune passes.

       These passes are run on the graph after dead-stripping, but before memory is allocated or nodes assigned their final target vmaddrs.

       Passes run at this stage benefit from pruning, as dead functions and data have been stripped from the graph.
-However new content call still be added to the graph, as target and working memory have not been allocated yet.
+However new content can still be added to the graph, as target and working memory have not been allocated yet.

       Notable use cases: Building Global Offset Table (GOT), Procedure Linkage Table (PLT), and Thread Local Variable (TLV) entries.

    #.
-Sort blocks into segments
+Sort blocks into segments.

       Sorts all blocks by ordinal and then address.
 Collects sections with matching permissions into segments and computes the size of these segments for memory allocation.

    #.
-Allocate segment memory, update node addresses
+Allocate segment memory, update node addresses.

       Calls the ``JITLinkContext``'s ``JITLinkMemoryManager`` to allocate both working and target memory for the graph, then updates all node addresses